 Activity 23 FBLA National Organization and Programs/Recruitment

-Plan an activity for your local chapter in which you participate in a joint project or social event with an FBLA-Middle Level or a PBL chapter.
+Help plan an activity for your local chapter in which you participate in a joint project or social event with an FBLA-Middle Level chapter.
+(Prepare a news release).

 Activity 24 FBLA National Organization and Programs/Recruitment

 Visit at least one school that does not have an active FBLA chapter or FBLA-Middle Level chapter.
-Meetwith school officials to encourage them to charter or reactivate a chapter.
+Meet with school officials to encourage them to charter or reactivate a chapter.
+(Complete the Good Neighbor entry form).

 Activity 25 Communications